 To help you do this we have developed the concept of Unique Appeal Points (UAPs), which are a variation on the well-known acronym USPs and cover four key areas of strengths:

 - Innate aptitudes: these are those enduring, personality-defining qualities that usually predetermine major areas of contribution in your career.
-For example, you need to be clear about whether you are a natural extrovert, an introvert or somewhere in between.
+For example, you need to be clear about whether you are a natural extrovert, an introvert or somewhere in-between.

 - Technical skills or knowledge: these are your learned competencies, and areas of specialist knowledge to which you can legitimately claim as areas of special expertise.

 Once you have identified your UAPs, you need to create an abundance of opportunities to display and share them.
-Confident Networkers often seize fleeting opportunities that others may not ever even notice.
+Confident networkers often seize fleeting opportunities that others may not ever even notice.

-For instance, if you were standing in an airport queue and spotted the man next to you was reading an article on a topic that was of great interest to you, would you politely try to initiate a conversation?
+For instance, if you were standing in an airport queue and saw the man next to you was reading an article on a topic that was of great interest to you, would you politely try to initiate a conversation?
 Let’s imagine you would, and that during your five minutes of small talk it emerges that this man works for a company that has just the kind of opportunities you are looking for.
 But then, unfortunately, you also learn that he has a different destination from you.

 How well would you use the five minutes you have left of this lucky break?
-Would your new contact board his plane, knowing about your interest and also have an accurate impression of what you as an individual might be able to offer him?
+Would your new contact board his plane, knowing about your interest and also having an accurate impression of what you as an individual might be able to offer him?